MiDataInt/mdi-apps-framework/shiny/apps/pipelineRunner/overview.md

 computer running this web page, submit your work to a cluster job scheduler.

-The Pipeline Runner further helps you monitor the status of running jobs via this web page.
+Pipeline Runner also helps you monitor the status of running jobs via this web page.

-The output of a Stage 1 Pipeline is typically a MDI data package suitable for interactive analysis in Stage 2 apps.
+The output of a Stage 1 Pipeline is typically a MDI data package suitable for interactive analysis in one or more Stage 2 apps.